 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Your abdominal muscles are like any other muscle in your body — they have to be worked correctly and fueled well.

 Aim to do core exercises about three times a week.
 You can overdo your core muscles just like any other muscle group, so there’s no need to work on them every day.

 When it comes to defining your abs, situps and crunches aren’t the only forms of exercise to really make them pop.
-Below are five exercises that will really put a spin on your next ab workout.
+Below are 5 exercises that will really put a spin on your next ab workout.

 These hanging knee raises work your full tranversus abdomininis.
 These are the muscles that hold your stomach tight and flat.

-Think of the muscles you engage to suck it in when a hot girl or guy walks by.
 In addition to working these core muscles, your hip flexors, shoulders, latissimus dorsi, and biceps will also be triggered during this hanging knee raise.

-- Hang from a pullup bar with palms facing away from you, shoulder-width apart.
+- Hang from a pullup bar with your palms facing away from you, shoulder-width apart.
 Your feet should be together.